hot-glue-for-rails/hot-glue/README.md

 You don't need this if the pluralized version is just + "s" of the singular version.
 Only use for non-standard plurlizations, and be sure to pass it as TitleCase (as if you pluralized the model name which is non-standard for Rails)

-An better alternative is to define the non-standard plurlizations globally in your app.
+An better alternative is to define the non-standard plurlizations globally in your app, which Hot Glue will respect.

 Make a file at `config/initializers/inflections.rb`

-# Add new inflection rules using the following format
+Add new inflection rules using the following format:
 ```
 ActiveSupport::Inflector.inflections do |inflect|
     inflect.irregular 'clothing', 'clothes'